aammd/MS_computational_ecology_opinion/compecol.md

 (backlash by a large part of the scientific community caused one of the authors to later retract the statement -- @Dra16).
-Although community ecologists would have, anyways, realized that the presence of parasites indicates a healthy ecosystem [@Mar05; @HudDob06], this feeling on unfair benefit for ecological data re-analysis [@MilTep15] has to be addressed.
-It has no empirical support:
-@Eva16 shows that the rate of data re-use in ecology is low and has a large delay -- he found no instances of re-analysing the same data for the same (or similar) purpose.
+Although community ecologists would have, anyways, realized that the presence of parasites indicates a healthy ecosystem [@Mar05; @HudDob06], this feeling of unfair benefit for ecological data re-analysis [@MilTep15] has to be addressed, because it has no empirical support.
+The rate of data re-use in ecology is low and has a large delay [@Eva16], and there are no instances of re-analysing existing data for the same (or similar) purpose their were produced for.
 There is a necessary delay between the moment data are available, and the moment where they are aggregated and re-purposed (especially considering that data are, at the earliest, published at the same time as the paper).
 This delay is introduced by the need to understand the data, see how they can be combined, develop a research hypothesis, etc..

 On the other hand, there are multiple instances of combining multiple datasets collected at different scales, to address an entirely different question [see
-@GBI16 for an excellent showcase] -- it is more likely than data re-use is done with the intent of exploring different questions.
+@GBI16 for an excellent showcase] -- it is more likely that data re-use is done with the intent of exploring different questions.
 It is also worth remembering that ecology as a whole, and macroecology and biogeography in particular, already benefit immensely from data re-use.
 For example, data collected by